WHY GO TO ICELAND?

 Iceland is a bit bigger than the state of Maine and is circled by the aptly named Ring Road.
 It’s 828 miles to drive the entire Ring Road, or a little under 3 hours a day for 7 days.
 Although not noted in every region, just know that wherever you go, you’ll find awesome hiking.

 South/Southeast to the Glacier Lagoon.
 To the South, the Ring Road runs close to shore, and the journey is dominated by glaciers and waterfalls.
-Inland from the South Coast, Laugavegur trail offers offers spectacular hiking.
+Inland from the South Coast, the Laugavegur trail offers offers spectacular hiking.
 It’s the next most popular region after Reykjavik and the Golden Circle.
-See this 4 day, 5 day and 6 day itineraries that include days on the South and Southeast coast.

 Across the North.
-As you head west from the East Fjords, the Ring Road is more inland and dotted with lakes and more volcanic.
-Most popular is Lake Myvatn which includes Myvatn Nature Bath, a cheaper alternative to the Blue Lagoon.
+As you head west from the East Fjords, the Ring Road is becomes more inland and dotted with lakes.
+Most popular is Lake Myvatn which includes the Myvatn Nature Bath, a cheaper alternative to the Blue Lagoon.
 North Iceland is also popular for whale watching.
-See this 6 day itinerary that include days in East Iceland.

 West/West Fjords.
 The remote and dramatic cliffs of the West Fjords dominate northwest Iceland.
-Driving south down the west coast is the most popular destination in the west, Mount Kirkjufell in the Snaefellsjokull Peninsula.
-It’s another 2.5 hours south through low farmlands to Reykjavik.
+The most popular destination in the west is Mount Kirkjufell in the Snaefellsjokull Peninsula.

 WHEN’S THE BEST TIME TO VISIT ICELAND?